anet-be/lua-yottadb/docs/lua-yottadb-ydbdocs.rst

 delete_tree (varname[, subsarray[, ...]])
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Deletes a database variable/node tree/subtree.
+Deletes a database variable tree or node subtree.

 * ``varname``:
-  String of database node (this can also be replaced by cachearray)
+  String of the database node (this can also be replaced by cachearray)

 * ``subsarray``:
   (*optional*)
-  Table of {subscripts}
+  Table of subscripts

 * ``...``:
   (*optional*)